Self Paced Education - Self Paced Online Courses

 Students are also given the opportunity to select their own start and end dates for their courses, which are always on a Friday.
 Tuition for undergraduate courses is $270 per unit, and graduate courses are $300 per unit.
 CNU is accredited by the DETC.

-While self paced programs do offer the maximum flexibility and convenience, they can also be a double-edged sword.
+While programs at self paced online colleges do offer the maximum flexibility and convenience, they can also be a double-edged sword.
 There are usually no instructors to ensure students are completing their course work in a timely manner.

 If a student falls behind, going beyond the maximum time allowed for courses or semesters, they risk paying extension fees or being dropped from a program for not making satisfactory progress.
 Those who do especially well in self paced programs are those who work can work unsupervised, can stay self-motivated, and stay on task.